 It would make sense that a company like State would choose to align itself with a team like Stewart-Haas Racing (SHR) and driver Busch.
 After all, both started out small and rose quickly due to their commitment to excellence.

 Gene Haas, co-owner of Stewart-Haas Racing with three-time Sprint Cup champion Tony Stewart, founded Haas Automation in 1983.
 The company has always produced top-quality products at affordable prices, and all are built in the U.S. – in the company’s facility in Oxnard, California.
-It’s something Haas takes great pride in doing, and his goal was simple – to manufacture economical and reliable machine tools.
-That commitment has seen Haas Automation grow to become the largest machine-tool builder in the western world.
+It’s something Haas takes great pride in, and his goal was simple – to manufacture economical and reliable machine tools.
+That commitment has seen Haas Automation grow to become the largest machine-tool builder in the Western World.

-In 2002, Haas formed Haas CNC Racing and entered the NASCAR Sprint Cup Series that year with driver Jack Sprague.
+In 2002, Haas formed Haas CNC Racing and entered the NASCAR Sprint Cup Series with driver Jack Sprague.
 Nearly six years later, Haas announced a partnership with Stewart, and SHR was formed.
 With a goal of delivering excellence in every facet of the organization and exceeding commitments to fans, partners and employees, SHR builds value by creating an environment of competitiveness, superior technology, performance, teamwork and family amid the rich history of motorsports.
-Since 2009, the Kannapolis, North Carolina-based operation has expanded to a four-car team, claimed the 2011 Sprint Cup championship, and overall has earned 22 wins, 22 poles, 98 top-five finishes and 195 top-10s.
+Since 2009, the Kannapolis, North Carolina-based operation has expanded to a four-car team, has claimed a pair of Sprint Cup championships, and overall has earned 30 wins, 26 poles, 131 top-five finishes and 246 top-10s.

 It was during that championship-winning season that Busch’s skill attracted the attention of NASCAR team owner Jack Roush, who hosted driver auditions for a team he fielded in the NASCAR Camping World Truck Series.
 Busch got the call to participate and, in a pivotal moment in his life, he won the audition and his big-time racing career was underway.

-State Water Heaters, SHR and Busch have each become champions in their respective trades thanks to their level of commitment.
-And this weekend, Busch hopes to celebrate the partnership with some shared success at the home track for most of NASCAR’s teams.
+State Water Heaters, SHR and Busch have become champions in their respective trades thanks to their level of commitment.
+And this weekend, Busch hopes to celebrate the partnership with some shared success at the home track for most of NASCAR’s teams by scoring the win in the first race of the Contender Round of the Chase for the Sprint Cup Championship.
+Doing so would guarantee him a spot in the three-race Eliminator Round that will ultimately determine which four drivers vie for the championship in the season finale Nov.
+22 at Homestead-Miami Speedway.

-While he may no longer be in contention to win another Sprint Cup championship this year, Busch can’t be counted out as a threat to finish the season on a high note by bringing home a win or two.
-After all, he’s scored victories at five of the six tracks remaining on the schedule – one apiece at Charlotte, Texas Motor Speedway in Fort Worth, Phoenix International Raceway and at Homestead-Miami Speedway.
-And with his win in March at Martinsville (Va.)
-Speedway, Busch became a two-time winner at the half-mile oval.
+Having scored victories at five of the seven tracks remaining on the schedule – one apiece at Charlotte, Texas Motor Speedway in Fort Worth, Phoenix International Raceway and at Homestead-Miami Speedway and twice at Martinsville (Va.)
+Speedway, Busch can’t be counted out as a threat for the 2015 championship.